code-423n4/2023-07-basin-findings/data/radev_sw-Q.md

 ### Summary
 Aquifer is Factory contract for deploying Well contracts.
 The Aquifer creates a single implementation of Well and then creates a proxy to that implementation every time a new Well contract needs to be deployed, but don't initialize it, which means that anybody can initialize the contract.

 The Wll.sol contract is provided on the attack vector surfaces where someone could everytime frontrun it by monitoring the mempool.
-The initialize() function can be called by anyone who monitors the mempool.
+The init() function can be called by anyone who monitors the mempool.
-A malicious attacker could monitor the blockchain for bytecode that matches the Well contract or the initialize() function signature and frontrun the transaction.
+A malicious attacker could monitor the blockchain for bytecode that matches the Well contract or the init() function signature and frontrun the transaction.
 This act can be repeated in a way similar to a Denial Of Service (DOS) attack, effectively stopping contract deployment.
 This could lead to the failure of the project plan and result in unrecoverable gas costs.

 Current implementation of Aquifer constructor
 ```solidity